tamilselvanarjun/deepopinion/README.md

 Next step of actions:

-----Integrating with database whenever user uploads we will store all the data into database
+-Integrating with database whenever user uploads we will store all the data into database

-----Interating database fields with UI.
+-Integrating database fields with UI.

-----Interating download apis to fetch data from database
+-Integrating database data with download APIs,

-----Setting up App service
+-Setting up the App service in cloud.

-----Setting postgres DB in server
+-Setting postgres DB in server.

-----Testing locally
+-Unit Testing and Integration Testing.

-----Deploy to App Service
+-Deploy to App Service.

-----Test and Monitor
+-Test and Monitor.